How to Get from Rome to the Amalfi Coast (Train, Ferry & Best Routes)

 Buying a metro ticket

-Cost is about €1.70 and the ticket is valid for 90 minutes.
+Cost is about €1.70, and the ticket is valid for 90 minutes.
 Tickets aren’t sold on the train.

 Booking the ferry

-The easiest way to check routes and availability is on Omio which shows:
+The easiest way to check routes and availability is on Omio, which shows:

 - which routes are running on your date

-- departure port and timing
+- departure ports and timings

 - cancellation terms if seas are rough